 “Studio culture has transformed the experience for me.
 I really appreciate the chance to explore what my practice may be when I graduate.
 Teaching staff have been excellent, giving me just enough freedom to explore, but not so much that I get lost!
 Excellent facilities.
 Excellent technicians.”

 “The work placement is excellent.
-The study visits are good for bonding and learning, and tutors have good contacts with industry.
+The study visits are good for bonding and learning, and tutors have good contacts with the industry.
 My time at London Met on the textile design course was brilliant!
 I was so stimulated and enriched by the projects and seminars.
-It not only taught me in depth textile knowledge but also key life skills and a lot about myself.
-The teachers are open minded and supportive, always looking for new way to help you achieve your potential and bring out your creativity."
+It not only taught me in-depth textile knowledge but also key life skills and a lot about myself.
+The teachers are open minded and supportive, always looking for new ways to help you achieve your potential and bring out your creativity."

-Learn how London Met textile design student, Majeda Clarke, was shortlisted for a Bemz Design Award, and went on to create her latest collection with UNESCO.
+London Met textile design student Majeda Clarke was shortlisted for a Bemz Design Award and went on to create her latest collection with UNESCO.

 Other roles include self-employed designer-maker, industrial designer, buyer, technologist and stylist, or you could consider progressing to a master’s in your field.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.